maidsafe-archive/SystemDocs/how_it_works/README.md

 Before the data is stored on the SAFE Network it is automatically encrypted.
 The self-encryption process involves breaking up the data into small chunks and then encrypting those chunks with the user's login details and the data itself.
 This means that if anyone wanted to see the data they would need the user's secure login details and have knowledge about the specific chunk of data.
 None of this information is held on 3rd party systems or servers.

 Typically the user connects to the network through a router.
 The router uses Reliable UDP (RUDP) protocol to connect to the network.
-RUDP is a more robust protocol than UDP and TCP.
-This means that data going through the router can not be corrupted or intercepted.
+RUDP is a more robust protocol than UDP as lost packets are retransmitted and are capable of traversing NAT routers, unlike TCP.
+The use of RUDP on the SAFE Network enables data to travel through a router without being corrupted or intercepted.

 The user's Vault connects to other Vaults as part of the storage and management of data.
 The Vaults are constantly checked and ranked (by the Data holder managers personna) using the following criteria: